 Kieper feeds his muskie fix by logging long hours on the water.
 His season starts Memorial Day weekend and ends when the lakes freeze.
 For five months he hunts muskies every single day.
 A typical trip lasts 10 hours—longer if the bite is hot—and he and his clients often fish deep into the night, sometimes until first light.
 “If the fish go nocturnal, we go nocturnal,” he says.
 Working the graveyard shift night after night, it’s no wonder that Kieper has trouble maintaining a suntan—or a nutritious diet.
 “I basically live on nicotine, energy drinks, and Sour Patch Kids.
 I’m a bag of skin on a skeleton.”

 When you fish as hard and often as Kieper, you’re bound to run into big muskies—lots of them.
 In 2008, Kieper and his anglers released 243 muskies.
 Forty-six were bigger than 45 inches, and eight broke the 50-inch benchmark.
 And now, in the first month of the 2009 season, he is off to one of the best starts of his career: 67 fish.
 He’s netted 11 muskies over 45 inches and three over 50, including a 53-inch, 40-plus-pound giant that he caught today before dawn, literally hours before he pulled into the motel lot to pick me up.
+No wonder he’s got a reputation as the expert when it comes to finding the fish of 10000 casts.

 Just a few minutes into our drive to the Pond, I start to understand how Kieper is able to work such a grueling schedule: The guy has no off switch.
 He’s loud.
 He’s hyper.
 He’s very, very happy.
 One question is enough to spark a stream-of-consciousness soliloquy that might jump from the predatory nature of the muskellunge to the economy to Ben Franklin.
 As I struggle to take notes at the rate of Kieper’s rants, a part of me begins to doubt if I can keep up with this character for two days of what I’ve been warned will be almost nonstop fishing.